tobyherrmann/cordova-plugin-google-consent/README.md

 ## consent.verifyConsent

 Should be called (according to Google) on every app start.
 Checks and returns consent of the user.
 If the user has not made any consent decision yet, it asks the users for consent.
-If the User is not in the EEA, no dialog is presented to the user.
+If the user is not located in the EEA, no dialog is presented to the user.
 Only users in EEA can make a decision.

 ### Params
 ```typescript